PatrickFreund/htcv_mgs/README.md

 Instead of a monolithic CLI script, usage is demonstrated through Jupyter notebooks:
 Notebook | Description
 --- | ---
-notebooks/TrainDemo.ipynb | Run a training session with a ResNet18 model on MGS data notebooks/ExplainabilityDemo.ipynb | Run explainability analysis using LRP on trained models
+GridsearchDemo.ipynb | Run experiments on the MGS dataset with gridsearch hyperparameter optimization OptunaSearchDemo.ipynb | Run experiments on the MGS dataset with bayesian search hyperparameter optimization
 <br>
 Each notebook walks through:

 1. Definition of the hyperparameter search space
 2. Configuration of training specifics (e.g., balancing, early stopping, etc.)
 3. Preparation of the split strategy for the dataset